Case Studies & Expertise Zone

 The NHS has to deliver a number of projects and change programmes.
 Project based tools and Excel were not up to the job of controlling and managing multiple projects and programmes.
 We decided to create a PMO that used the right tools and processes to track our project and programme outcomes, especially cost savings and benefits.

 Key to our PMO’s success was wining the hearts and minds of our project and programme managers.
-In this session, Catherine explains how East Surrey won the hearts and minds and built a value-adding PMO.
+In this session, David explains how East Surrey won the hearts and minds and built a value-adding PMO.

 There is no other purpose in doing a change programme than to deliver value and realize benefits.
 This is the true measure of a programme’s success.
 In this session Andrew will describe the fundamentals of value delivery from the programme and beneficiary perspectives.
 He will explain some of the key risks and challenges for organisations in realising benefits and provide practical advice on how to overcome them.